 What will the employer get out of it?

 · Managing Safely (IOSH) is a nationally recognised and respected certificated training course.

 · Managing Safely (IOSH) offers peace of mind through training and you will have a qualified employee to run your health and safety needs within your company to comply with the law.

 1. Introducing managing safely

-Some managers may see health and safety as an add-on to their role - even an intrusion.
-The first module makes it clear that managers are accountable for their teams, and makes a persuasive case for managing safely.
+Good health and safety works, this first module makes it clear that managers are accountable for their teams, and makes a persuasive case for gaining the knowledge on how to manage safely.

 2. Assessing risks

 How do you identify hazards and how do you reduce the risk?
 This module introduces the steps to take in carrying out a proper risk assessment with delegates carrying out a series of assessments.

 This session introduces how to reduce and control risks, concentrating on the best techniques to control key risks, and how to choose the right method.

 This module looks at the demands of the law and how the legal system works, and introduces a health and safety management system.
 This helps to define real health and safety instead of popular culture health and safety.